WilliamQLiu/williamqliu.github.io/_posts/2018-02-20-apache-airflow.md

     echo '{{ next_execution_date }}'  # '2018-08-04 16:05:00'
     echo '{{ next_execution_date.isoformat() }}'  # '2018-08-03T16:05:00'
     echo '{{ next_execution_date.strftime("%d-%m-%Y") }}'

+### User Defined Libraries

+Say you install a library of your own with:

+    python setup.py build
+    python setup.py install

+When you run your library through say a Bash Command, you'll want to make sure that your files have:

+    if __name__ == '__main__':
+        pass

+Otherwise for some reason, files might not get picked up.

 ## Command Line Interface